devopsacademyau/academy/classes/03class/docker/README.md

 ## Containers

 ### What is a container?
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A container is supposed to run a single process.
+A container is supposed to run a single main process.
+Once the process is completed/stoppped, the container will exit.
 <p align="center">
     <img src="assets/container01.jpg" width="900">
 </p>